 A framework for fairness

 As part of the Compass, we will unlock barriers and positively impact millions of women and girls.
-We are introducing a new Gender Equity Framework which will help us systematically address the needs of women across our value chain.
+We are introducing a new which will help us systematically address the needs of women across our value chain.
 Whether it’s on climate, health, or the future of work, we will look at how we can optimally empower women and drive gender equity.

 We’re also committing to work with our suppliers within the next two years to promote the same approach.
 And we’re using our voice to encourage other companies and organisations to apply a gender equity lens to their work too.